Do you want to know how to successfully grow your aglaonema plant? You have come to the right place.

 A lot of people consider aglaonema to be a greenhouse plant.
 The greenhouse will provide the warmth and humidity the plant needs.
 This, however, does not indicate that the plant cannot be grown indoors.

-All you need to do for your aglaonema to survive is to provide it additional sources of humidity.
+All you need to do for your aglaonema to survive is to provide it with additional sources of humidity.
 I.e. Peddle tray, regular misting, and humidifier.
 You could also place it in a high humidity environment in your homes such as the kitchen and the bathroom.

 The perfect temperature at which you can grow your aglaonema is between 68 -77 degrees.
 Aglaonema loves being kept warm, the warmer it is, the better it looks.